 So, this is just another example—for students to get the most out of their learning experiences, teaching needs to be balanced with coaching, and vice versa.
 Every student can learn; it’s just that everyone learns differently.
 Some may need more teaching, others more coaching, etc.

-Learn more about iD Tech and our elite staff.
+Learn more about iD Tech and our elite staff, or our Virtual Tech Camps.